sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/300 - api-tutorial-webhook.md

 ====

 5. Click **Send** in Postman.
-6. Check back at your unique URL at webhook.site, and you should see a response there like the following:
+6. Check back at your unique URL at webhook.site, and you should see a response like the following:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/api_quickstart_webhook_3.png)